 When you are writing the letter, make sure that your cover letter has the keywords from the job posting.
 In an online application, this is how employers frequently find qualified applicants.

-Additionally, I have covered the general must-dos and guidelines needed to write an effective cover letter in my sample HR manager's cover letter and in why cover letters should matter to employers.
+Additionally, general must-dos and guidelines needed to write an effective cover letter are covered in the sample HR manager's cover letter and in why cover letters should matter to employers.
 You'll want to take a look at both resources before writing your own cover letters.

-Sample Cover Letter to Apply for an HR Generalist's Job
+Sample Cover Letter to Apply for an HR Generalist Job

-You requested applicants who have a passion for people and HR.
-I demonstrate this daily in my current job.
-I have responsibility for training and some aspects of organization development so I have been able to express my creativity and my ability to build effective programs.
-At the same time, working with our managers, I have strong experience in employee recruiting, interviewing, and retention strategies.
+I demonstrate my passion for people and HR daily in my current job.
+I have responsibility for training and some aspects of the organization’s development, so I have been able to express my creativity and my ability to build effective programs.

 My resume details the experience that I have highlighted in this letter.
-Having had just one employer since college, I am excited to consider opportunities to do new things and expand my knowledge in the HR field.
-Your position appears to provide this potential.
+Having had just one employer since college, I am excited to consider opportunities to do new things and expand my knowledge.